 - Any witness details

 After you’ve started your claim, there will be back and forth communication which it is important to keep a log of.
 Use a notebook or online document to track conversations you’ve had, documents you’ve received, the circumstances of your road traffic accident and also any inconveniences you have incurred as a result.
 This can range from hospital trips, assistance from family and friends, physiotherapy sessions, medication etc. Keep receipts, payslips and invoices to provide to the other party insurance company.

 With all of these factors in mind, it can be intimidating to submit a road traffic claim.
 However, with Beecham Peacock, you won’t need to worry.
-Our expert team are here to help you get the compensation you are rightfully entitled to, and we will help you every step of the way.
-Call 01912323048 or email on email@example.com to see how we can help you.
+Our expert Personal Injury team are here to help you get the compensation you are rightfully entitled to, and we will help you every step of the way.
+Call 01912323048 or email on firstname.lastname@example.org to see how we can help you.